evmckinney9/jenglot/posts/01_rust_wheels/index.md

     ```

 ::: {.callout-warning}
-(relevant closed issue: <https://github.com/PyO3/setuptools-rust/issues/399>).
-Note, the official documentation suggests using either setup.cfg or `DIST_EXTRA_CONFIG` environment variable.
-(I'm not entirely sure this is working still because I don't see this flag as I expect in the action logs.)
+Configuring wheels for `abi3` compatibility via `pyproject.toml`, as outlined in [PyO3/setuptools-rust#399](https://github.com/PyO3/setuptools-rust/issues/399), deviates from standard practices recommended in the official documentation, which suggest using `setup.cfg` or the `DIST_EXTRA_CONFIG` environment variable.
 :::

 ## Generate Tagged Release Notes